Earlier in 2025, Saudi Arabia announced it was expanding Saudization requirements and rates for 269 professions in the private sector.

 Obtaining a Saudization certificate is required if a company is aiming to participate in a tender for public or private sector projects.
 This certificate won’t be issued unless a Saudi national is hired.

-- When the allowance period ends
+- When the allowance period is over

 Once the allowance period has ended, a company is obligated to maintain compliance with Saudization to meet the primary compliance requirements of the MoL portal (Qiwa).